Getting Started

 Note

-For this example we will use some OIFITS files located in the examples/testData/ASPRO_MATISSE2 subdirectory of the oimodeler Github repository.
+This example uses OIFITS files located in the examples/data/ASPRO_MATISSE2 subdirectory of the oimodeler GitHub repository.

-If you did not clone the github repository, you will need to manually download the directory containing the examples/.
+If you did not clone the repository, you will need to manually download the entire examples/ directory.

-These data are actually a “fake” dataset simulated with the APSRO software from the JMMC.
-ASPRO was used to create three MATISSE observations of a binary star with one resolved component.
-ASPRO allows to us to add realistic noise on the interferometric quantities.
+These data are a simulated “fake” dataset generated with the ASPRO software from the JMMC.
+ASPRO created three MATISSE observations of a binary star with one resolved component, including realistic noise on the interferometric quantities.

-Let’s start by importing the oimodeler package and specifiying the used paths/directories.
+Let’s start by importing oimodeler and specifying the paths/directories.

 from pprint import pprint